Beaver Wars: French counterattack

 The Iroquois continued to control the countryside of New France, raiding to the edges of the walled settlements of Quebec and Montreal.
 In May 1660, an Iroquois force of 160 warriors attacked Montreal and captured 17 French colonists.
 The following year, 250 warriors attacked and took ten captives.
 In 1661 and 1662, the Iroquois made several raids against the Abenakis who were allied with the French.
 The French Crown ordered a change to the governing of Canada.
-They put together a small military force made up of Frenchmen, Hurons, and Algonquins to counter the Iroquois raids, but the Iroquois attacked them when they ventured into the countryside.
+They put together a small military force made up of Frenchmen, Wendat, and Algonquins to counter the Iroquois raids, but the Iroquois attacked them when they ventured into the countryside.
 Only 29 of the French survived and escaped; five were captured and tortured to death by the Iroquois.
 Despite their victory, the Iroquois also suffered a significant number of casualties, and their leaders began to consider negotiating for peace with the French.

-The tide of war began to turn in the mid-1660s with the arrival of the Carignan-Salières Regiment, a small contingent of regular troops from France and the first group of uniformed professional soldiers in Canada.
-A change in administration led the New France government to authorize direct sale of arms and other military support to their Indian allies.
+The tide of war began to turn in the mid-1660s with the arrival of the Carignan-Salières Regiment, a unit of roughly 1000 regular troops from France and the first group of uniformed professional soldiers in Canada.
+A change in administration led the government of New France to authorize direct sale of arms and other military support to their Indian allies.
 In 1664, the Dutch allies of the Iroquois lost control of their colony of New Netherland to the English.
 In the immediate years after the Dutch defeat, European support waned for the Iroquois.
+The Onondaga, Seneca and Cayuga reached a peace settlement with the French; however, the Mohawk and Oneida remained unwilling.

-In January 1666, the French invaded the Iroquois homeland in New York.
-The first invasion force of 400 to 500 men was led by Daniel de Rémy de Courcelle.
-His men were greatly outnumbered by the Iroquois and were forced to withdraw before any significant action could take place, but they took Chief Canaqueese prisoner.
+In January 1666, Governor Daniel de Rémy de Courcelle attempted to invade the Mohawk homeland.
+The invasion force of 400 to 500 men briefly skirmished with the Mohawk but failed to reach their villages as the French soldiers were ill-equipped to operate in the cold and deep snow.

-The second invasion force was led by Alexandre de Prouville, the "Marquis de Tracy" and viceroy of New France, from his base in Quebec City.
-The invasion force of about 1,300 men moved out in the fall of 1666.
-They found the Mohawk villages deserted, so they destroyed the villages and their crops.
-Prouville de Tracy seized all the Mohawk lands in the name of the king of France and forced the Mohawks to accept the Roman Catholic faith and to adopt the French language, as taught by Jesuit missionaries.
-The Iroquois sued for peace and France agreed.
+The second invasion force was led by Alexandre de Prouville de Tracy whom Louis XIV had appointed as Lieutenant Général of the Americas.
+The invasion force of about 1,300 men set out September 1666 and reached the Mohawk villages in mid-October.
+The villages had been hastily abandoned.
+Tracy ordered the longhouses and fields of crops destroyed, and the expedition returned to New France.
+A peace settlement was reached with the Mohawk and Oneida in July 1667.